Folksy Cottage Wedding in Lanark Ontario

-There’s nothing I love more than an intimate cottage wedding.
-I’ve been photographing indie weddings in and around the Ottawa Valley for the past 4 years and this one was truly unforgettable.
-I’ve known Andrea for many many many years….like we met back in Brownie days.
-She shares my love of the outdoors and nature and making life fun.
-When I found out I was able to not only attend but photograph her cottage wedding in Lanark, I was ecstatic!
-I knew it was going to be an epic wedding and it definitely was.
+There’s nothing I love more than a casual cottage wedding and this one was extra special since I’ve been hanging at this cottage since I was a kid and I’ve known Andrea for many many many years.
+We met back in Brownie days and her dad was my high school Chemistry teacher!
+When I found out I was able to not only attend but photograph her Folksy Cottage Wedding in Lanark, Ontario, I was ecstatic!
+I knew it was going to be an epic day!

-This was a very special wedding for me.
-Andrea and I grew up together and when I found out she was getting married and I could photograph her wedding I was so excited!
-In years past, we spent time at the cottage, swimming, water-skiing, drinking and one summer we even got to paint the outhouse!
+In my younger days, I spent a lot of quality time at this cottage, swimming, water-skiing, camping under the stars and one summer Andrea & I even got to paint the outhouse!
 Well you could imagine my excitement when I found out our underwater fish mural was still decorating the walls!

 “Ben Luxton, one of Haydn’s groomsmen, made the cuff-links and they all worked together to figure out how to remove the cuff buttons to make them work.”-Andrea

 “Haydn and I created the invitations using a stamp, burlap, and an old shirt that a friend gave us (I just used the sleeves so I saved the shirt for Haydn to wear later..can’t waste a perfectly good red-check shirt!”-Andrea